Airlines may ban passengers from future flights for not wearing face masks

 Each airline can decide its own consequence, including "suspension of flying privileges on that airline" for passengers who choose to not adhere to face mask requirements.

-American Airlines is already enforcing their face requirements at the gate by denying boarding to customers who do not wear a face covering.
+American Airlines is already enforcing its face requirements at the gate by denying boarding to customers who don't wear a face covering.
 The airline shared the updated guidelines with passengers on Monday.

 Delta also released a statement to passengers on Tuesday about the new policy.